R6500/SLab2/README.md

 In order to use the software you need to have a working Python 3 system with Jupyter installed

+Copy all the files and folders inside a main *"SLab"* folder

 Jupyter shall start on the *"Jupyter"* folder

 Before starting Jupyter, the **PHYTHONPATH** variable should point to the *"Code"* folder